hashbangcode/drupal-batch-api-talk/src/slides.md

 - The Batch API is really an extension of the Queue system.
 - When you add operations to the batch you are adding items to the queue.
+- The Drupal batch runner then pulls items out of the queue and feeds them to the process method.

 ---